Bartley Marketing's media channel, Lymington.com, continues to grow, providing an excellent promotional opportunity for local business.

 In other words, we have many more visitors, they are reading for longer and looking around at other pages as well as the one on which they originally land.

 Our social media posts and What’s On newsletter direct readers to the Lymington.com website with links to specific pages and succinct, effective messages to promote the business or cause.
-Over the last year the number of people clicking to the website from social media has grown by 103% (2016 vs 2015) and our 'organic acquisition' has grown too by 62%.
+Over the last year the number of people clicking to the website from social media has grown, in spite of challenging changes to social media algorithms, and our 'organic acquisition' has grown by 93%.
 This reflects the success of our email newsletter to subscribers and in our ongoing work on search engine optimisation.

-The current age profile of the Lymington.com website has a healthy split between the age ranges, as shown in the pie chart adjacent.
-Over the last year we have attracted more people in the 65+ age bracket to the website and more to the younger ages.
-Facebook and Twitter have a similar split between ages, with 74% of followers in the 25-55 age bracket, the ideal target market for many local businesses.
+The current age profile of the Lymington.com website has a healthy split between the age ranges, as shown in the chart adjacent.
+Over the last year we have attracted more people in the 55+ age bracket to the website (also reflecting the growth of 'silver surfers') and more to the important 25-34 age group.
+Facebook has a similar split between ages, with 74.7% of followers in the 25-54 age bracket, the ideal target market for many local businesses.
+Twitter is used predominately by the 25-54 age group (87.7%).
+Instagram remains very young with 59% between 18-29 years.**

-4% of our website visitors are women, 36% are men.
-Male readership is growing; 39% of new users are male (vs 36% in 2016).
-Facebook reflects this almost exactly: 63.7% of followers are female, 36.3% are men.
-Twitter is more evenly spread with 56% male followers and 44% women.
+59.8% of our website visitors are women, 40.2% are men, male readership has grown over 2016.
+On Facebook, 64% of our followers are women, whereas Twitter is more evenly spread with 56% male followers and 44% women.

 90% of Lymington.com website visitors live in the UK.
 64% of our Facebook fans live in the Lymington and New Forest area, 88% in the Southampton-Bournemouth-Winchester triangle.

-On Twitter we currently have 3,200 followers (@lymingtondotcom).
-Last year we increased our followers by 20.9% and our level of engagement rose by 351.8%.
-The trend continues in 2017.
+On Twitter (@lymingtondotcom), we have 3,550 followers.
+Last year we increased our followers by 14% and our level of engagement rose by 132.8%.
+The trend continues in 2018.

-Last year, Instagram overtook Twitter in terms of global users.
+On Instagram (@lymingtondotcom), we now have 702 followers.
 90% of UK Instagram users are under 35, with a high number of these female that are likely living in urban areas.
-Lymington.com introduced Instagram to the mix earlier this year to reach out to the younger generations and we are monitoring the results.
 Predominantly image-led, Instagram provides an effective platform for a number of our clients.

 Combining all elements of the Lymington.com channel and our organic website visitors, our combined average weekly reach is in excess of 15,000.